...

 You cannot request a divorce from your spouse through your branch of the military’s legal services department.
 Instead, you must go through court to obtain your divorce.
 It’s advisable to hire an attorney to assist you in this process.
 While you can initially seek advice from the legal services provided to you, you cannot use that individual to file for divorce on your behalf.

 Regarding where you can file for divorce while not living in the United States, you will need to determine where you and your spouse can claim and prove that you are domiciled.
-A domicile is your legal home of either you or your spouse.
+A domicile is the legal home of either you or your spouse.
 It does not necessarily need to be in the same state.

 For example, if you’re registered to vote, pay taxes, own property, and plan to return to Harris County, Texas after completing military service, you likely have domicile in Harris County.
 A Harris County court would likely assert jurisdiction over your divorce, even if you don’t currently reside there.